 Armie Hammer as Clyde Tolson, Leonardo DiCaprio as J. Edgar Hoover, Judi Dench as Anne Marie Hoover, J. Edgar.

-Another comparison: Ridley Scott’s 2008 political thriller Body of Lies, which features DiCaprio and Russell Crowe, opened with $12.88 million and went on to cume at only $39.39 million in North America.
-Body of Lies fared much better abroad – totaling $75.7m; but considering that J. Edgar Hoover is a nonentity outside the United States, J. Edgar‘s chances of doing well internationally will fall squarely on DiCaprio’s box office pull.
+Another comparison: Ridley Scott’s 2008 political thriller Body of Lies, which features DiCaprio and Russell Crowe, opened with $12.9 million and went on gross only $39.4 million in North America.
+Body of Lies fared much better abroad – totaling $75.7 million; but considering that J. Edgar Hoover is a nonentity outside the United States, J. Edgar‘s chances of doing well internationally will fall squarely on DiCaprio’s box office pull.

 Now, that pull is considerable.
 No wonder Eastwood, Scott, Martin Scorsese, Steven Spielberg, Christopher Nolan, and others want DiCaprio starring in their films, no matter how little he may resemble the characters he’s portraying.
 Beginning with Titanic in 1998, every single DiCaprio star vehicle has earned more money – oftentimes much more money – overseas than in the domestic market.
 Movies as varied as Catch Me If You Can, Shutter Island, The Departed, Revolutionary Road, Inception, The Man in the Iron Mask, Blood Diamond, The Beach, Gangs of New York, and the aforementioned Body of Lies.